-NEW YORK TAXES.
-The assets of the trust will include shares (the "RIC Shares") in funds qualifying as regulated investment companies ("RICs") that are treated as interests in regulated investment companies for federal income tax purposes.
-The RICs will hold, among other things, one or more of the following: (i) interest bearing obligations issued by or on behalf of the State of New York or political subdivisions thereof (the "New York Bonds") or (ii) interest bearing obligations issued by the government of Puerto Rico, Guam or the Virgin Islands (the "Possession Bonds" and, collectively with the New York Bonds, the "Bonds").
-The discussion in this section is based on the assumption that: (i) the Bonds were validly issued by the

-State of New York or a political subdivision thereof, or by the government of Puerto Rico, Guam or the Virgin Islands, as the case may be, (ii) the interest on the Bonds is excludable from gross income for federal income tax purposes, (iii) with respect to the Possession Bonds, the Possession Bonds and the interest thereon are exempt from all state and local taxation and (iv) the RICs are treated as interests in regulated investment companies for federal income tax purposes.
-This disclosure does not address the taxation of persons other than full-time resident individuals and corporations of the State of New York and New York City.
+CALIFORNIA TAXES.
+Chapman and Cutler LLP has examined the income tax laws of the State of California to determine their applicability to the California Municipal Portfolio of Closed-End Funds Trust (the "California Trust") and to the holders of units of the California Trust who are full time residents of the State of California.
+The assets of the California Trust will include shares (the "RIC Shares") in funds qualifying as regulated investment companies ("RICs") that are treated as interests in regulated investment companies for federal income tax purposes.
+The RICs will hold, among other things, one or more of the following: (i) interest bearing obligations issued by or on behalf of the State of California or a local government in California (the "California Bonds") or (ii) interest bearing obligations issued by the government of Puerto Rico, Guam or the Virgin Islands (the "Possession Bonds" and, collectively with the California Bonds, the "Bonds").
+The discussion in this section is based on the assumption that: (i) the Bonds were validly issued by the State of California or a local government in California, or by the government of Puerto Rico, Guam or the Virgin Islands, as the case may be, (ii) the interest on the Bonds is excludable from gross income for federal income tax purposes, and (iii) with respect to the Possession Bonds, the Possession Bonds and the interest thereon are exempt from all state and local taxation.
+This disclosure does not address the taxation of persons other than full-time residents of the State of California.